apache/kibble-1/docs/source/setup.rst

       ProxyPass /api/ http://localhost:8000/api/
    </VirtualHost>

-- Launch gunicorn as a daemon on port 8000:
+- Launch gunicorn as a daemon on port 8000 (if your distro calls gunicorn for Python3 `gunicorn3`, make sure you use that instead):

 ::